AishwaryaCodes/AishwaryaCodes/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/AishwaryaCodes](https://github.com/AishwaryaCodes)

-- 💬 Ask me about **HTML, CSS, JavaScript, React JS, Angular, JAVA, Spring Boot**
+- 💬 Ask me about **HTML, CSS, JavaScript, React JS, Angular, JAVA, Spring Boot, SQL**

 - 📫 How to reach me **akundur17@gmail.com**